dasha-samples/dasha-doc-examples/Features/NLU Full/README.md

 - target account
 - amount of money to transfer

-Let's discuss the building our nlu model.
+Let's discuss the building of our nlu model.
 Take a look on `app/data.json` file.

-We assume that the only option the user can ask Dasha is to transfer money from on of his accounts (particularly, `saving` or `deposit`) to some another account (his or some bank account) - so we need the intent `transfer_money`.
+We assume that the only thing the user can ask Dasha is to transfer money from on of his accounts (particularly, `saving` or `deposit`) to some another account (his or some bank account) - so we need the intent `transfer_money`.

 Also we have to collect the source and target accounts.
 To do that we need entities that represent user accounts (`account` entity) and bank accounts (`bank` entity) - see `app/data.json`.